wez/wezterm/docs/shell-integration.md

 Starting with version 20210314-114017-04b7cedd, the Fedora and Debian packages automatically activate shell integration for Bash and Zsh.
+Starting with version 20230320.124340.559cb7b0, the Arch Linux package also automatically activate it.

 If you're on another system, more information on how these escapes work can be found below.